idflood/ThreeNodes.js/README.md

 ## Usage
 1. cd in ThreeNodes
 2. node server.js
-3. if vogue is installed open another terminal and simply call "vogue" in ThreeNodes directory
+3. if vogue is installed open another terminal and simply call "vogue" in ThreeNodes.js/public/ directory
 4. with firefox or chrome go to http://localhost:8042/
 5. allow this site to create popups (for webglrender node)